with-tyler/Mist-ORG-Clone-Tool/README.md

 > **Security:** Keep your API token private.
 Do not share `config.ini` or commit it to a public repository.
 The file `example_config.ini` is provided as a blank reference.

-> **Tip:** You can also create or manage profiles interactively by running `python3 poc_clone_org.py --init`, or by selecting "Add or manage API key profiles?" at the first prompt when the tool starts.
+> **Tip:** You can also create or manage profiles interactively by running `python3 main.py --init`, or by selecting "Add or manage API key profiles?" at the first prompt when the tool starts.

 ---

 ## Step 6 — Run the Tool

-With your terminal in the `POC_DEMO_ORG` folder:
+With your terminal in the `Mist-ORG-Clone-Tool` folder:

 **macOS / Linux:**
 ```
-python3 poc_clone_org.py
+python3 main.py
 ```

 **Windows:**
 ```
-python poc_clone_org.py
+python main.py
 ```

 The tool starts in **guided mode** and walks you through each step.
 At any prompt, press **Enter** to accept the default shown in brackets.